 '''

 reset_state()

-serialize(serializer)
+serialize (serializer)

 Serializes the link object.

-Parameters serializer(AbstractSerializer) - Serializer object.
+Parameters serializer (AbstractSerializer) - Serializer object.

 set_state(h)

 to_cpu()

+Copies parameter variables and persistent values to CPU.

 '''

 This method does not handle non-registered attributes.
 If some of such attributes must be copied to CPU, the link implementation must override this method to do so.